Controlled Substances EPCS

 • DEA number

 • Credit card number for credit history check (clinician will be prompted to provide these details directly during the Identity Verification Step in-product).
-This information is not stored, and Healthie does not store, access, or use this information in any way.
+This information is not stored, and Healthie does not store, access, or use the information in any way.

 • Driver's License.

-1. Enrollment Start + Accept License Agreements
+Start Enrollment + Accept License Agreements

 When completing Healthie's E-Rx application, please indicate if you need EPCS permissions for a provider (or more than one provider).
 Once your application is received, our integration partner, DoseSpot, will initiate the Identity Proofing process (IDP).